tomwhartung/resume/README.txt

 	cd /var/www/resume
 	ln -s /var/www/idMyGadget .

+Change the value of the $myName variable near the top of index.php , so that your name (and not mine) appears in the title of the page.

-Copy the example js/ProfessionalExperience.js.example and js/Resume.js.example files:
+Copy the example js/ProfessionalExperience-example.js and js/Resume-example.js files:
 	cd /var/www/resume/js
-	cp ProfessionalExperience.js.example ProfessionalExperience.js
+	cp ProfessionalExperience-example.js ProfessionalExperience.js
-	cp Resume.js.example Resume.js
+	cp Resume-example.js Resume.js

-Update the JSON in these files so that they contain the content of your own resume.
+Update the JavaScript object literals in these files so that they contain the content of your resume.

 To verify that you have everything set up properly, access the following file in your web browser: